tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 In any technical treatment of the BDQ standard, a precise reference to a class or property term SHOULD be made using its qualified name (the namespace prefix followed by the term local name; e.g., `bdqffdq:InformationElement`) and the namespace IRI corresponding to the namespace prefix (e.g., `https://rs.tdwg.org/bdqffdq/terms/` for `bdqffdq:`) MUST be provided.
 In less formal descriptions where the technical precision is not needed, the preferred label (`skos:prefLabel`, e.g., `Information Element`) or the term local name (e.g., `InformationElement`) MAY be used.
 The BDQ documents use all these methods.

-## Acronyms (non-normative)

-A list of Acronyms can be found in the [Acronyms (non-normative)](../../index.md#61-acronyms-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.

 ## Glossary (non-normative)

-A glossary of terms additional to those in the various namespaces can be found in the [General Glossary (non-normative)](../../index.md#63-general-glossary-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.
+A glossary of acronyms and terms additional to those in the various namespaces can be found in the [Glossary (non-normative)](../../index.md#6-glossary-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.

 ## References (non-normative)